• Skip to main content

 • The pulled pork was soft and tender with a mild flavor.
 Lightly seasoned, but tasty with BBQ sauce.

-• The chicken had a dry rub that reminded me of blackened seasoning (paprika, garlic, salt).
+• The roasted chicken had a dry rub that reminded me of blackened seasoning (paprika, garlic, salt).
 Slightly dry on the surface, but moist inside.

 • The ribs were also tender but noticeably under-seasoned.